Goal Setting For Success

 Goals should not be a “set and forget” deal!
 You don’t have to implement every tip below – however, use them to guide you towards the most effective approaches to goal setting that are likely to click with you.

-Visualise your goals
+Visualise your Goals

-Make an action plan
+Make an Action Plan

 Setting a goal is one thing – however having a plan to achieve it is an often overlooked component of the process!
 For instance, if you’re planning on starting gym workouts next week and don’t have a membership in place, you need to outline the steps to lock it in – such as picking a day to visit a few local gyms, etc. Basically, an action plan is a series of mini-goals that go along with bigger ones!
+This will make it easier to actually start the process of chasing that goal.
+A great tip from Grammy Award winning artist and Oscar nominated actor, Will Smith is choosing your actions as a practice of discipline.
+If you struggle with exercising self-control, one thing you can do to help is to minimise the number of choices you make where possible, because the more choices you make, the easier it is to give in to temptations.

 Moving towards your goal can seem difficult and even near-impossible at times – however, please stick with it!
 There may be times when all you want to do is give up, however if you’ve set your goals correctly, you will regret abandoning them.
 There’s also nothing wrong in evaluating and adjusting your goals on the way through, but none of those options involves quitting entirely!
+For example if your goal was to run a marathon this year and you are struggling to even complete your 10km runs, try signing up for a half-marathon instead and focus on doing doing really well with that one then work on doing a marathon next year.
+Don't put too much pressure on yourself to complete your goals right away, as long as you are making small steps towards the end goal you are doing amazing!

 Conclusion